lhcb/glossary/glossary/D.md

 A file that defines the properties of a specific decay or a set of decay chains of one or several particles.
 Such ```.dec``` option files are used by «Gauss» to determine what exactly gets generated.
 In LHCb the decay file for a specific process is named with a "nickname".
 For example, ```Bd_KpiKpi=TightCut.dec```.
 The options file for «Gauss», generated from the decay file, has a naming convention: ```<EventType>.py``` (see. «EventType»).
 For Standard Model particles the properties are taken from the "master file" ```DECAY.DEC``, which contains the full set of decay chains know to and used within LHCb by EvtGen.
 The list of all decay files available can be found [here](http://lhcbdoc.web.cern.ch/lhcbdoc/decfiles/).

+## Delphes {#Delphes}

+A fully parametric fast simulation technique where not only the detector response, but also the reconstruction, is parametrized.
+See more in these [CHEP 2018 proceedings](https://www.epj-conferences.org/articles/epjconf/pdf/2019/19/epjconf_chep2018_02024.pdf).

 ## DIRA: Direction angle {#DIRA}